helix-bridge/relayer/README.md

 2. Call `depositProviderMargin` method of the LnBridge contract on the target chain to deposit margin.
 Before calling the method, relayer should approve the contract to use the source token.
 3. Optional method `depositSlashFundReserve` is used to deposit for Slasher a certain amount of gas fee compensation, if there is no pledge of this compensation, the backend will reduce the probability of recommending the relayer to the user.
 ### LnBridge with direction "Opposite"
-Call `updateProviderFeeAndMargin` method of the LnBridge contract on the source chain to set fee and deposit maring.
+Call `updateProviderFeeAndMargin` method of the LnBridge contract on the source chain to set fee and deposit margin.
 Before doing this, relayer should approve token transfer first.

 ## Configure
 The default configure file path is